Flyglobespan: History

-Services began in 2003 with aircraft and crews provided by Channel Express, though under the Flyglobespan brand with red and white livery, offering irregular flights to European holiday destinations.
-The offshoot proved successful and flight frequencies were increased.
-At this point, the operator relocated from Prestwick to the larger Glasgow Airport, which is much closer to the population centres of Central Scotland, within months of commencing operation.
-In 2004 so it could operate its own aircraft, the Globespan Group bought the defunct airline operator Cougar Leasing along with its Civil Aviation Authority of the United Kingdom (CAA) Aircraft Operating Certificate.
-Now with its own Operating Licence, expansion was swift for the new airline.
+So it could operate its own aircraft, in 2004 the Globespan Group bought the defunct operator Cougar Leasing along with its Civil Aviation Authority of the United Kingdom (CAA) Aircraft operating certificate.
+Now with its own licence, expansion was swift for the new airline.
 New destinations were added to the network, including Prague, where the airline faced competition from Czech Airlines, and further points in Spain, including the Canary Islands.
 CSA withdrew its Glasgow to Prague service on 1 August 2005.

 By March 2005 the airline had grown to offer 15 destinations across Europe, with a fleet of nine aircraft—of which three were leased from new—and had tripled its passenger numbers to 1.5 million annually.
-Profits for the year ending October 2004 had risen from £2m in its first year to £3.7m, on a turnover of £98m.
+Profits for the year ending October 2004 had risen from £2 million in its first year to £3.7 million, on a turnover of £98 million.

 BBC's Watchdog programme featured the airline for a second time on 28 November 2007, where the airline was primarily featured for complaints due to a flight stopping 600 miles before its destination because the cabin crew were up to their safety limit in working hours.
 The CAA's suspension of the airline's ETOPS licence was also featured.